Krypt1k86/powmarket/README.md

 ## About

-Sha Market is a fork of @synfonaut pow.market distributed proof-of-work market built on Bitcoin.
+Sha Center is a fork of @synfonaut pow.market distributed proof-of-work market built on Bitcoin.
 It's built using Hummingbird (https://github.com/synfonaut/hummingbird), a real-time application framework for Bitcoin.

 @c0inalchemist